ave-llan/grammar-graph/api.md

 guide.choices()        => ['', 'the']
 guide.fullConstructs()
  => [ 'the dog ate',
-      'the dog ate the Noun RelativeClause',
+      'the dog ate the Noun'
-      'the dog ate the Noun' ]
+      'the dog ate the Noun RelativeClause' ]
 ```
 <a name="GuidedDecisionGraph+pop"></a>
 ### guidedDecisionGraph.pop() ⇒ <code>string</code>